codemarcinu/myappassistant/README.md

 - ✅ Automated categorization of products
 - ✅ Meal planning and shopping list generation
 - ✅ Advanced memory management system
+- ✅ Basic budget tracking functionality (recently added)

 ### Upcoming Features
-- ❌ Budget tracking and visualization
+- ❌ Enhanced budget visualization
 - ❌ Enhanced API versioning (v2)
 - ❌ Improved error handling standardization
 - ❌ Comprehensive test coverage (>90%)
+- ❌ Mobile-friendly interface (in progress)

 ### Note
 This is a personal application designed for single-user use on desktop/laptop computers.
 No mobile support or authentication system is planned as it's intended for individual computer use only.